Research

 • This study evaluates the comparative effects of carbon pricing and command-and-control regulation on firm-level environmental performance.
 Leveraging South Korea’s unique dual-policy framework, I employ a difference-in-differences design using firm-level panel data from 2011 to 2022 to compare outcomes between firms regulated under a traditional command-and-control program (Target Management System, TMS) and those subject to a market-based carbon pricing mechanism (Emissions Trading Scheme, ETS).
 The results show that ETS-regulated firms reduced energy use by approximately 5.8% to 8.8% and carbon emissions by 7.3% to 8.5% across model specifications.
 However, the effects on carbon intensity were inconsistent and sensitive to model specifications.
 Event-study analyses suggest that these differing effects are driven by the heterogeneous timing of firm responses: immediate but short-lived reductions in energy use, persistent declines in carbon emissions, and gradual improvements in emissions efficiency.
 Phase-specific estimates further indicate that more market-oriented ETS phases were associated with stronger reductions in carbon emissions and intensity, underscoring the role of incentive-based policy design in enhancing environmental outcomes.

-• mHealth Intervention Integrating Personal PM2.5 Monitoring and Deep Learning to Reduce Pediatric Asthma Exacerbations: A Pilot Study (Available at JMIR)
+• mHealth Intervention Integrating Personal PM2.5 Monitoring and Deep Learning to Reduce Pediatric Asthma Exacerbations: A Pilot Study (preprint available at JMIR)

 Publications